top of page

 Did you know that the goal of every Bible Study should be application not just interpretation.
 To obey what we have learnt in our Bible study is important to God.
 (James 1:22) because you don’t know the scripture until you put them into practice.
 Mathew 7:24-27, Psalm 119:59-60, James 4:17.

+We learn more about Jesus, his love and redemption through the scriptures.
 We also grow spiritually as we learn about the scriptures.
+The Bible gives us hope in difficult times and hope for the future.
 Applying biblical principles to our lives changes our character and brings it into conformity with Jesus becoming more like Christ in our thoughts and actions.

 Questions to ask from your Bible Study: